loubenita/xct-parameterize/README.md

 }
 ```

-- Traditionaly in order to `UnitTest` the above with multiple provided strings it would look something like the below.
+- Traditionally to `UnitTest` the above with multiple provided strings it would look something like the below.
 It tests, it's readable and more importantly it passes, but the main problem here is if you need to write multiple checks, now image the same thing but for different `Util` classes and so on.
-You can image how much code will end up being duplicated.
+You can imagine how much code will end up being duplicated.
 ```swift
     func testHellWorld() throws {
         // Arrange